MOC Program regulations and policies for Fellows

 3.3 Leave of absence policies (medical or family leave)

-3.3.1 Fellows participating in the MOC Programs who leave practice for more than four months and return to part-time or full-time practice within one year are automatically eligible to have their cycle extended by one year if they have not met the program requirement of 400 credits by the end of that cycle.
+3.3.1 Fellows participating in the MOC Program who leave practice for more than four months and return to part-time or full-time practice within one year are automatically eligible to have their cycle extended by one year if they have not met the program requirements of a cycle minimum of 400 credits and a cycle minimum of 25 credits in each MOC Program section by the end of that cycle.

 3.3.2 Fellows participating in the MOC Program who leave practice for more than one year are given a new cycle when they return to part-time or full-time practice.
 The new cycle begins on January 1 of the year following their return to practice.